Team6940/2022RapidReact/README.md

 - State machine control.
 We use state machine control in our subsystems, which brings tremendous convenience.

 - [Pixy camera](https://pixycam.com/).
-We use this Pixy2 to help us detect balls automatically both in tele-operated period and in autonomous period.
+We use Pixy2 to help us detect balls automatically both in tele-operated period and in autonomous period.